 With the passage of Proposition 30 in November 2012 and a more robust economy, the fragility that the State budget had exhibited in the past has eased.
 The District is mindful that Proposition 30 is temporary; in that the sales tax increase sunset in 2016 and the income tax increase sunset in 2018 and has planned accordingly.
 With the passage of Proposition 55 in November 2016, certain provisions of Proposition 30 will be extended through 2030, which will secure funding of at least \$100 per FTES for the District.
-The Fiscal Year 2020-2021 State budget continues to provide categorical resources such as Full-Time Faculty Hiring, Strong Workforce, Student Equity & Achievement (formerly known as Student Success and Support, Basic Skills, and Student Equity), and other restricted resources.
+The Fiscal Year 2021-2022 State budget continues to provide categorical resources such as Full-Time Faculty Hiring, Strong Workforce, Student Equity & Achievement (formerly known as Student Success and Support, Basic Skills, and Student Equity), and other restricted resources.
 Although direct State funding has not been provided for the increased costs associated with CalSTRS and CalPERS, the District has included these increases in its budget projections and intends to fund these increases with excess property tax revenues.

-At the local level, the District has experienced a significant increase in its health and welfare costs and has joined a Joint Powers Authority effective Fiscal Year 2019-2020 to mitigate these cost escalations.
-The District is also planning for the proposed imposition of the Cadillac Tax associated with the Affordable Healthcare Act effective Fiscal Year 2021-2022.
+At the local level, the District has experienced a significant increase in its health and welfare costs and has joined a Joint Powers Authority effective Fiscal Year 2020-2021 to mitigate these cost escalations.
 To mitigate these cost increases, the District's believes that local property tax receipts will continue to exceed expectations due to the robust housing market in the Silicon Valley.
-On the other hand, as a result of the dissolution of redevelopment agencies, the District realized an 8.47% increase in local property taxes (exclusive of one-time RDA liquidations) in Fiscal Year 2013-2014, a 10.28% increase in Fiscal Year 2014-2015, a 6.57% increase in Fiscal Year 2015-2016, a 6.18% increase in Fiscal Year 2016-2017, an 8.86% increase in Fiscal Year 2017-2018, a 5.87% increase in Fiscal Year 2018-2019, and 9.21% increase in Fiscal Year 2019-2020. is currently estimated to receive an decrease of .58% in Fiscal Year 2020-2021; however, will likely end higher than the expected decrease of .58% as subsequent data points received from Santa Clara tend to trend upwards throughout the year.
+On the other hand, as a result of the dissolution of redevelopment agencies, the District realized an 8.47% increase in local property taxes in Fiscal Year 2013-2014, a 10.28% increase in Fiscal Year 2014-2015, a 6.57% increase in Fiscal Year 2015-2016, a 6.18% increase in Fiscal Year 2016-2017, an 8.86% increase in Fiscal Year 2017-2018, a 5.87% increase in Fiscal Year 2018-2019, and 9.21% increase in Fiscal Year 2019-2020 and a 6.25% for Fiscal Year 2021 and Fiscal Year 2022 is expected to be 3.5%; however, will likely end higher than the expected.
 As a result, the District continues to be in basic aid (community funded) status, whereby the District's local revenues exceed the State's computational revenue entitlement.
-Accordingly, the student-centered funding formula, which changes the methodology upon which the State allocates general apportionment dollars does not impact the District.
+Accordingly, the studentcentered funding formula, which changes the methodology upon which the State allocates general apportionment dollars does not impact the District.
 Local property tax receipts remain the main revenue driver for basic aid districts and the District's property taxes are projected to continue to grow significantly over the next decade as the San Jose Redevelopment Agency and the Milpitas Redevelopment Agency wind down; thereby redirecting property tax receipts to the District.
 The District is conservatively projecting a 3.5% increase in the subsequent fiscal years for its budget planning and will continue to closely monitor local property tax receipts.